 Steps necessary before, during and after the performance review

-The following steps are necessary during a performance review
+The following steps are necessary in performance reviews system

 - Review last year’s performance review